rowanvictor01/backend-notes-app/README.md

 - ✅ Add a new note via a form
 - ✅ Edit a note with a pre-filled form
 - ✅ Delete a note with confirmation
+- ✅ Search for an existing note in the db
 - ✅ Data saved in SQLite (persists between visits)
 - ✅ Clean, readable PHP code